Joseph Adamson

 Assistant Professor of Clinical Psychiatry, Columbia University Irving Medical Center

 Dr. Amsel, a clinical and research psychiatrist, is on the faculty of Columbia University.
 Dr. Amsel has a mathematics background, and was an early proponent of using decision science, game theory and Behavioral Economics in psychiatric research.
-In 2003, he organized the first American Psychiatric Association (APA) symposium on the applications of Game Theory to psychiatry, and chaired an invited follow up symposium at the 2015 APA annual meeting.… read more »
+In 2003, he organized the first American Psychiatric Association (APA) symposium on the applications of Game Theory to... read more! »

 Harald Atmanspacher